thephpleague/csv/docs/9.0/converter/xml.md

 # XML conversion

-`XMLConverter` converts a CSV records collection into a PHP `DOMDocument` by implementing the [Converter interface](/9.0/converter/#converter-interface).
+`XMLConverter` converts a CSV records collection into a PHP `DOMDocument`.

 ## Settings